 If you are operating an online music service, you will need to secure permission to use music in the form of a licence.

-The ICE Direct licence offers coverage for download services (from mp3 to high definition) and streaming services with varying levels of interactivity (from linear to full on-demand) and different commercial models.
+The ICE Direct licence offers coverage for download services (from mp3 to high definition) and streaming services with varying levels of user interactivity and different commercial models.

 The ICE Direct licence does not cover single territory music services.
 If your service is only available in a single territory listed below, please contact the local collection society for a licence.

-Application forms for the UK, Germany, Sweden and Ireland can be found by following these links:
+Application forms for the UK, Belgium, Germany, Ireland and Sweden can be found by following these links:

 The ICE Direct licence does not currently cover the following service types –

 If you require a licence for any of the service types above, please contact ICE directly.